Agnes (Miner) Miller was born on Oct. 11, 1884 at Normalville, Fayette County, PA, the daughter of Martin and Amanda (Williams) Miner.

 Alene died in the Cedars of Monroeville on Feb.
 25, 2011, just a few weeks shy of her 92nd birthday.
 She joined her husband in eternal repose in Restland Memorial Park.

-Daughter Doris "Renee" Cavanaugh married Bruce Kociela.
-After obtaining degrees at Edinboro State College and Penn State University, she taught kindergarten for nine years; second grade for seven years; and fourth grade at Penn-Trafford (PA) School District for many more years.
+Daughter Doris "Renee" Cavanaugh (1952- ? -living) was born in 1952.
+She received her undergraduate degree in 1973 in elementary education/early childhood from Edinboro University of Pennsylvania.
+She married Bruce Kociela ( ? - ? ).
+One daughter in this family was Christie Armao.
+They have dwelled in Trafford, PA.
+After obtaining an additional degree at Penn State University, she taught kindergarten for nine years; second grade for seven years; and fourth grade at Penn-Trafford (PA) School District for many more years.

 ~ Daughter Freda (Miller) Channing ~